Can You Have Liability Insurance on a Financed Car?

 7. 7

-If you get into an accident without the necessary comprehensive and collision coverages, you'll be paying out of pocket for repairs or vehicle replacement.
+If you have an accident without the necessary comprehensive and collision coverages, you'll be paying out of pocket for repairs or vehicle replacement.
 This can be financially straining, especially when you're still making loan payments.

-Maintaining required insurance on a financed car protects both your loan agreement and yourself from major financial losses.
+Maintaining required insurance on a financed car protects your loan agreement and yourself from significant financial losses.
 If you're struggling with full coverage costs, shop around or speak with an insurance agent to find more affordable options or discounts.

 What Does It Mean to Finance or Lease a Car?